-- 1. Tenant Revenue is planned at a 97% occupancy rate.
-Total Tenant Revenue also includes estimated income billable from various tenant transactions such as warrant, court and maintenance costs anticipated during CY 2021. - 2.
-HABC's Total Operating Grants of \$306,526,362 from HUD include the following funding estimates:
+- Tenant Revenue is planned at a 97% occupancy rate.
+Total Tenant Revenue also includes estimated income billable from various tenant transactions such as warrant, court and maintenance costs anticipated during CY 2021. - HABC's Total Operating Grants of \$307,026,362 from HUD include the following funding estimates:

-- Section 8 HCV Housing Assistance Payments (HAP) subsidies in the amount of \$145,480,828 for Regular HABC Vouchers; \$76,204,283 for Thompson Partial Consent Decree and Remedial Vouchers and \$5 million in MTW/HAP funds - Ongoing Administrative Fee Earned in the amount of \$15,038,682 (\$11,714,983 for Regular HABC Vouchers, \$3,323,699 for Partial Consent Decree and Remedial Vouchers) - Public Housing Subsidies of \$64,802,569 is budgeted based on an estimated 90% funding proration for the calendar year ending December 31, 2021. - 3.
-Capital Grants funding of \$22,021,969 is based on planned capital improvement and construction activities as described in the Capital Improvement Plan. - 4.
-HABC does not report Fee Revenue as HABC has adopted a Local Asset Management Plan since FY 2010. - 5.
-Other Income is related to vending machines, excess utilities, tenant charges and antenna income from the public housing program.
+- Section 8 HCV Housing Assistance Payments (HAP) subsidies in the amount of \$145,980,828 for Regular HABC Vouchers, including Port ins and \$76,204,283 for Thompson Partial Consent Decree and Remedial Vouchers and \$5 million in MTW/HAP funds; - Ongoing Administrative Fee Earned in the amount of \$15,038,682 (\$11,714,983 for Regular HABC Vouchers, \$3,323,699 for Partial Consent Decree and Remedial Vouchers); and - Public Housing Subsidies of \$64,802,569 is budgeted based on an estimated 90% funding proration for the calendar year ending December 31, 2021. - Capital Grants funding of \$22,021,969 is based on planned capital improvement and construction activities as described in the Capital Improvement Plan. - HABC does not report Fee Revenue as HABC has adopted a Local Asset Management Plan since FY 2010. - Other Income is related to vending machines, excess utilities, tenant charges and antenna income from the Public Housing Program.
 It also includes Fraud Recovery for the recovery of funds from the Section 8 HCV program.